Enterprise data analytics moves to the future

 Open source technology has given huge impetus to the research and innovation in this space.
 There are abundant open source tools available in the market to perform analysis of data on a large scale.

-Some tools for managing the data lake ecosystem:
+What are tools for managing the data lake ecosystem?

-- Cloud infrastructure (AWS, Azure, Google), a key component of a data lake, has made data availability ubiquitous
+- Cloud infrastructure (like AWS, Azure, Google), is a key component of a data lake and has made data availability ubiquitous

-- Apache Hadoop, open source file system to handle data ingestion in the lake
+- Apache Hadoop is an open source file system to handle data ingestion in the lake

-- Apache HBase, open source distributed columnar database
+- Apache HBase is an open source distributed columnar database

-- Apache Hive, open source data warehousing tool for query, summarization and analysis
+- Apache Hive is an open source data warehousing tool for query, summarization and analysis

-- Apache Spark, cluster computing framework used for processing large chunk of data
+- Apache Spark is a cluster computing framework used for processing large chunk of data

-- Talend, a data integration and quality tool
+- Talend is a data integration and quality tool

 - Analytical reporting tools like Tableau, Power BI and Oracle OBIEE